prism-os/docs/docs/setting-up-device.md

 title: Setting up your device
 ---

 Thanks for showing interest in trying out Prism OS!
-We're glad you are here.

 Now, first thing we have to do is get you set up with a device running Prism OS.
 Currently Prism OS supports only ESP8266 with support for ESP32 coming soon.